On $\mu_{n}$-actions on K3 surfaces in positive characteristic: -actions mu n-actions on RDPs and quotients

-From this it follows that if $\mu_{n}$ acts on an RDP surface then the weight $i_0$ is a locally constant function on the fixed locus. \end{rem} \begin{example} If $A$ is the localization of $k[x,y]$ at the origin (or its completion) with $\mu_{n}$-action by $\wt(x,y) = (a,b)$, then the action is symplectic if and only if $a + b = 0$ (in $\bZ/n\bZ$).
-Indeed, $dx \wedge dy$ is of weight $a+b$.
+From this it follows that if $\mu_{n}$ acts on an RDP surface then the weight $i_0$ is a locally constant function on the fixed locus. \end{rem} \begin{rem}[cf.\ Remark \ref{rem:check locally tame}] If $X$ is an RDP K3 surface and $w \in X$ is a fixed closed point, then the action is symplectic in the sense of Definition \ref{def:symplectic} if and only if action is symplectic at $w$, since a generator of $H^0(X^{\sm}, \Omega^2)$ restricts to a generator of this $1$-dimensional space.
+Thus the symplecticness of a $\mu_{n}$-action on an RDP K3 surface can be checked locally at any fixed point (if there exists any).
+Same for abelian surfaces. \end{rem}